WRITER AND JOURNALIST

 I was born in 1982 in Berlin, the oldest of three children in a Vietnamese family.
 Today I`m part of a new generation of German writers addressing questions of race and identity.

-Brothers and Ghosts, my first novel, is loosely based on the true story of my family.
+Brothers and Ghosts, my first novel, is loosely based on the journey of my family.
 Set in Berlin, Saigon and California, it tells the story of a young woman struggling to reconcile two cultures within her, and of her family which was torn apart by the Vietnam War.
-It took me four years to research and write the German original, so I`m excited it will now get to travel the world through its English translation by Charles Hawley and Daryl Lindsey.
-The German orginal was widely read and adapted to stage, KIM.
+It took me four years to research and write the German original, so I`m excited it now gets to travel the world through its English translation by Charles Hawley and Daryl Lindsey.
+The book was also adapted to stage, KIM.
 For readings and performances, please check out my events.

 I studied Media and Communications at Goldsmiths College and Sociology at the London School of Economics.
 My first work stints included freelance work for the Guardian and NPR´s Berlin Bureau.

 Today in live in Berlin again – on the outskirts of town, in the green and sleepy area of my childhood.
-In addition to my writing work, I`m part of this year`s jury for the International Literature Award of the House of World Cultures and a founding member of PEN Berlin.
+In addition to my writing work, I`m part of this year`s jury for the International Literature Award and a founding member of PEN Berlin.

 You can contact me at hi@khuepham.de